Matt-A-Bennett/Matt-A-Bennett.github.io/numpy_from_scratch/projection_and_regression.md

 {% endhighlight %}

 <div style="text-align: justify">
-<p>The we define a method to do fit a straight line.
+<p>The we define a method to fit a straight line.
 This is the default of the
 polyfit method, but fitting a straight line is so common that it's nice to have a more descriptive method to call:</p>
 </div>